 It is important to have a substantial response to a request for nominations.
 The larger the group of nominees, the greater the value and meaningfulness of the ASPB awards program.
 Do not delay.
 By starting the nominating process now, meeting the deadline should pose no problem.

 PLEASE NOTE: The nomination process has been streamlined.
-Letters of recommendation are no longer required for any awards.
+Letters of recommendation will still be accepted but are no longer required for any awards.
 Please see step 1 below for details.

 - Adolph E. Gude, Jr. Award